Quail Hunting

-The Circle Bar Ranch Quail Hunting Difference
+The Circle Bar Quail Hunting Difference

 The Circle Bar Ranch owner Jerry Bob Daniel has been developing a unique Quail Hunting program over the last 25 years.
 Jerry Bob is a lifelong Cowboy and West Texas rancher that has always had a unique passion for Quail hunting and native wildlife conservation efforts.
 For many years, quail hunting was only done on this ranch with him and a few close friends.
 Over the years, Jerry Bob has taken a holistic view on wildlife conservation efforts here in the Rolling Plains of North West Texas.
 He manages his land to achieve a strong and healthy balance between Quail, Turkeys, Deer and other native game species success.
 While always careful to not over graze a field with cattle, a preferred method of his conservation efforts is Brush Sculpting.
 Not to be confused with grubbing, where land is stripped of mesquite trees and over growth to later establish agricultural farming.
 Brush Sculpting allows for wildlife to have different zones of habitat within a given field.
 An example of this would be an area for the Quail to nest in for safety and security, forage or eat, and an escape area of protection from various predators.
 Therefore, a conservation area in a given field is broken down into different zones of habitat.
 In short, a holistic approach to wildlife management means a balanced ecosystem that helps all native game species flourish.